Catch a Car AG

 Mobility International AG is wholly owned by the Mobility Cooperative.
 The IT subsidiary develops and distributes the car sharing software MobiSys 2.0.
 This car sharing software is used successfully by Mobility in Switzerland and also by other companies abroad.

-Catch a Car AG is a wholly owned subsidiary of the Mobility Cooperative.
+Catch a Car AG is a investment company of the Mobility Cooperative.
 Catch a Car operates the first car sharing program in Switzerland that is not linked to stations.
 Catch-Cars can be located by smartphone and used without prior reservation.
 After use, Catch-Cars can be left anywhere within the Catch-Car zone.

 sharoo AG, in which the Mobility Cooperative holds a share, offers a platform for sharing private cars.
 Car owners can have a sharoo Box installed in their automobile.
 This enables the cars to be opened and locked using an app.
 People wishing to rent a car look for a suitable vehicle on the platform and can access and lock the car via the app.
 The owner of the car decides who may rent the car, as well as when and at what price.